 The core Vibes model operates on three axes: data access scope, action invocation permissions, and output filtering.
 Data access scope determines which Data Model Objects and Data Graphs the reasoning engine can read during inference.
 Action invocation permissions determine which external systems an agent can call.
 Output filtering determines what the agent is permitted to return to the end user based on their profile and the channel they are using.

 The architecture that prevents this is defense-in-depth at the data layer.
 Configure Data Graph access at the field level, not the object level.
 Use Identity Resolution rulesets to ensure the agent is operating on a verified Unified Individual profile before accessing any personally identifiable data.
-And treat Vibes configuration as a security artifact; it belongs in your security review process alongside your sharing model and field-level security settings.
+Treat Vibes configuration as a security artifact that belongs in your security review process alongside your sharing model and field-level security settings.

 If you are evaluating how to structure the broader Data Cloud foundation that Agentforce 360 depends on, the architectural patterns are covered in detail at /services/data-cloud-architecture.